zzFluke/linux_files/README_arch_razer_15_2018.md

    Finally, add chormium to panel launcher (You can drag and drop from menu).

+6. In "Power Management", enable hybrid sleep.
+In "Screensaver", enable locking the computer when put to sleep.

 ### Print-Screen using Flameshot

 1. Open Start Menu->System Settings->Keyboard, go to "Shortcuts" tab.